ColinKennedy/vim-arggitter/README.md

 ## How Does It Work
 When ARGGITTER mode is activated, the files with unstaged changes are loaded into Vim's arglist.
-The arglist When the user exits, ARGGITTER returns the user's old arglist, if needed.
+While in ARGGITTER mode, you can only move from the current file to the next in the arglist.
+When the user exits, ARGGITTER returns the user's old arglist, if needed.

-## Customization
-"     This function relies on "g:arg_list_temp_file" to write to disk.

-TODO
-TODO Make sure that this plugin works in Windows for the temp file...

-            return bool(int(vim.eval('g:arggitter_allow_submodules')))

-Add an option to restore buffers

-Remove the "zz"s.
-People won't like those.